 Objective 1: To identify opportunities for participating farms to increase sales based on consumer transaction data.
-Our primary objective is to collect and analyze detailed customer transaction data from a group of small scale vegetable farms in the Ithaca, NY area.
-We will provide each farm with a detailed report on their transactions complete with interpretation and suggested methods to increase customer spending.
+Our primary objective was to collect and analyze detailed customer transaction data from a group of small scale vegetable farms in the Ithaca, NY area.
+We provided each farm with a detailed report on their transactions complete with interpretation and suggested methods to increase customer spending.

 Objective 3: To develop generalized marketing advice based on conclusions drawn from individual farm and aggregated data.
-We will aggregate data and create benchmarks for farmers market sales.
-We plan to disseminate our findings through articles, sharing recommended marketing changes which seem broadly applicable.
+We aggregated data and created benchmarks for farmers market sales.
+We shared recommended marketing changes with participating farms.

 Our Marketing Channel Assessment Tool (MCAT) research was among the first to measure performance metrics of farmers markets for small-scale vegetable growers.
 In that project, we measured each channel’s performance for five factors: sales volume, labor required, profit, risk (of lost sales), and lifestyle fit.
 We ranked the relative performance of each marketing channel utilized by a farm and created benchmarks for dollars of gross sales/hour of marketing labor for channels.
 The data-driven approach of MCAT gave farmers information to make informed marketing decisions, specifically, which channels to expand, improve, or drop to increase overall efficiency of marketing labor (dollars gross sales/hour of marketing labor).